<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Do Fiberglass Pools Need to be Resurfaced?

-At River Pools, our fiberglass pools are made with high-quality materials, and they really don’t need to be refinished when cared for properly, even after several decades.
+At River Pools, our fiberglass pools are made with high-quality materials and, when properly maintained, typically don’t require refinishing even after several decades.

-Let’s start by going over the essentials of the fiberglass pool gelcoat.
+Let’s start by going over the basics of the fiberglass pool gelcoat.

 What is gelcoat for fiberglass pools?